semgrep/semgrep-docs/docs/writing-rules/generic-pattern-matching.md

      that makes sense. -->

 ## Introduction

 Semgrep can match generic patterns in languages that it does **not** yet support.
 Use generic pattern matching for languages that do not have a parser, configuration files, or other structured data such as XML.
-Generic pattern matching is experimental.

 As an example, consider this rule:
 ```yaml